 In connection with a design, build, finance and maintenance contract for a facility in Canada, the Company guaranteed certain potential tax obligations of a not-for-profit entity.
-The potential estimated exposure of these obligations is Canadian Dollar ("CAN") 2.5 million, or approximately \$2.2 million commencing in 2017.
-The Company has a liability of \$0.7 million related to this exposure as of April 1, 2007 and December 31, 2006.
+The potential estimated exposure of these obligations is Canadian Dollar ("CAN") 2.5 million, or approximately \$2.5 million, commencing in 2017.
+The Company has a liability of approximately \$0.8 million related to this exposure as of September 30, 2007 and December 31, 2006.
 To secure this guarantee, the Company has purchased Canadian dollar denominated securities with maturities matched to the estimated tax obligations in 2017 to 2021.
 The Company has recorded an asset and a liability equal to the current fair market value of those securities on its balance sheet.
 The Company does not currently operate or manage this facility.

-The Company's wholly-owned Australian subsidiary financed the development of a facility and subsequent expansion in 2003, with long-term debt obligations, which are non-recourse to the Company and total \$51.1 million and \$50.0 million at April 1, 2007 and December 31, 2006, respectively.
+The Company's wholly-owned Australian subsidiary financed the development of a facility and subsequent expansion in 2003, with long-term debt obligations, which are non-recourse to the Company and total \$54.6 million and \$50.0 million at September 30, 2007 and December 31, 2006, respectively.
 The term of the non-recourse debt is through 2017 and it bears interest at a variable rate quoted by certain Australian banks plus 140 basis points.
 Any obligations or liabilities of the subsidiary are matched by a similar or corresponding commitment from the government of the State of Victoria.
-As a condition of the loan, the Company is required to maintain a restricted cash balance of AUD 5.0 million, which, at April 1, 2007, was approximately \$4.0 million.
-This amount is included in restricted cash and the annual maturities of the future debt obligation is included in non recourse debt.
+As a condition of the loan, the Company is required to maintain a restricted cash balance of AUD 5.0 million, which, at September 30, 2007, was approximately \$4.4 million.
+This amount is included in non-current restricted cash and the annual maturities of the future debt obligation is included in non-recourse debt.

-At April 1, 2007, the Company also had outstanding seven letters of guarantee totaling approximately \$6.3 million under separate international facilities.
-The Company does not have any off balance sheet arrangements.
+At September 30, 2007, the Company also had outstanding seven letters of guarantee totaling approximately \$6.9 million under separate international facilities.